Basil

 Zodiac: Scorpio

-Deities: Aphrodite, Erzulie Freda, Krishna, Lakshmi, Vishnu
+Deities: Aphrodite, Erzulie, Freda, Krishna, Lakshmi, Vishnu

 Parts Used: Leaves, flowers

-Magical Properties: Exorcism, love, money, purification, protection
+Magical Properties: Exorcism, love, money, purification, protection, wealth, chastity, fidelity, flying

 Lore